awsdocs/aws-amplify-console-user-guide/doc_source/deploy-backend.rst

 6. Log in to the `Amplify Console <https://console.aws.amazon.com/amplify/home>`__ and choose **Get Started** under **Deploy**.
 Connect your Git provider, repository and branch and then choose **Next**.

 7. The Amplify Console automatically detects that your repository has an Amplify backend.
-From the dropdown, choose `dev` (the environment you just created with the CLI).
-This will update the `backend` phase of the build settings to automatically update the `dev` backend anytime you commit changes to your repository.
+From the dropdown, choose `prod` (the environment you just created with the CLI).
+This will update the `backend` phase of the build settings to automatically update the `prod` backend anytime you commit changes to your repository.

     .. code-block:: yaml